conda/conda/docs/source/user-guide/configuration/use-condarc.rst

 Disable updating of dependencies (update_dependencies)
 ------------------------------------------------------

-By default, ``conda install`` updates the given package and all its dependencies to the latest versions.
+By default, ``conda install`` updates the given package to the latest version, and installs any dependencies necessary for that package.
+However if dependencies that satisfy the package's requirements are already installed, conda will not update those packages to the latest version.

-If you prefer to update only the packages given explicitly at the command line and avoid updating existing installed packages as much as possible, set update_dependencies to ``True``:
+In this case, if you would prefer that conda update all dependencies to the latest version that is compatible with the environment, set update_dependencies to ``True``:

 .. code-block:: yaml